Business Insurance

 • Pay off debts

-• Buy time until the business’ assets can be liquidated, and the business be closed
+• Buy time until the business’ assets can be liquidated, and the business closed.

-• Bear in mind, many family owned businesses rely on non-family employees for the company’s success.
+• Bear in mind, that many family-owned businesses rely on non-family employees for the company’s success.
 Purchasing Key Person life insurance on these employees will guard against financial loss due to their absence and ensure the business stays in your family.

 Buy-Sell Agreements

-In order to protect your family and ensure the survival of your business, having a buy-sell agreement, which is a legally binding contract stating that, at an owner’s death, disability, retirement or departure from the company, the owner’s interest in the company is to be sold back to the business or to the remaining owners at agreed upon terms.
-Basically, it requires the beneficiaries of a deceased owner to exchange company stock for cash and allows the remaining business owners to continue managing the company.
+To protect your family and ensure the survival of your business, have a buy-sell agreement, which is a legally binding contract stating that, at an owner’s death, disability, retirement, or departure from the company, the owner’s interest in the company is to be sold back to the business or the remaining owners at agreed upon terms.
+It requires the beneficiaries of a deceased owner to exchange company stock for cash and allows the remaining business owners to continue managing the company.

-These plans can also be set up between individuals – referred to as private split dollar, or by means of an irrevocable life insurance trust (ILIT).
-Being irrevocable, this simply means that once it’s created and a life insurance policy placed in it, you cannot take the policy back in your own name.
+These plans can also be set up between individuals – referred to as the private split-dollar, or using an irrevocable life insurance trust (ILIT).
+Being irrevocable, simply means that once it’s created and a life insurance policy placed in it, you cannot take the policy back in your name.

 You have poured your heart into your business so I think it is safe to say that thinking about and implementing these types of strategies makes sense.